 Patients should plan to stay close to the treatment location for at least 4 weeks after receiving Yescarta.

 What are the observed clinical results?

 It is important to keep in mind that each patient’s actual outcome is individual and may be different from the results found in the clinical studies.
 In addition, with immunotherapy, sometimes it takes several months for responses to be observed.
-The long-term clinical trial data currently available is limited, and more clinical trials are ongoing.

 What are the side effects?